 One downside of living in Richland, however, is that residents on average have to contend with a long commute, spending on average 38.83 minutes every day commuting to work.

-The percentage of adults in Richland who are college-educated is close to the national average for all communities of 21.84%: 20.18% of the adults in Richland have a bachelor's degree or advanced degree.
+The education level of Richland citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.18% of adults 25 and older in Richland have a college degree.

 The per capita income in Richland in 2022 was $22,166, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
 This equates to an annual income of $88,664 for a family of four.